decretist/Dissertation/Chapter3/chapter3.md

 even to Foucault, but conceptually it is Jerome's insight that guides the work in the following chapter.

-[^1]: The purpose of the first (Authority) section of this chapter is to show, more than tell, that most of the medieval statements that modern historians take to be evidence about the biography of the author or the authorship of the text are really statements about the *authority* of either Gratian or the *Decretum*.
+[^1]: In contrast with contemporary scholars, the twelfth-century decretists tended to subsume the question of the biography of the author under the question of authority.
+The purpose of the authority section of this chapter is to propose that most of the medieval statements that modern historians take as evidence about the biography of the author or the authorship of the text are really statements about the *authority* of either Gratian or the *Decretum*.

+    In November 2014, I reported on work in progress at an event hosted by the Maryland Institute for Technology in the Humanities (MITH).
+I explained the project in simplified terms for a non-medievalist audience as an attempt to use computational methods to resolve a long-standing debate between two leading figures in the field, Pennington and Winroth, over whether Gratian's *Decretum* was written by one author or two.
+I then shared the finding that the results of principal component analysis of the *dicta* were not compatible with either the one-author or the two-author hypothesis.
+Neil Fraistat, the director of MITH, observed: "if the answer doesn't make sense, you're asking the wrong question."
+The authorship section of this chapter is my attempt to respond to Fraistat's observation by identifying as specifically as possible the way in which the "wrong question" has been asked about the authorship of the *Decretum*.

 <!--